datopian/playbook/ops/README.md

     3. Rename it to `Datopian (Viderum inc. trading as) - {Contractor Name} - Contractor Agreement`
     4. Fill in any relevant sections and especially the key terms in the Schedule section
     5. Highlight everything that needs to be filled out by the onboardee
-    6. [Optional] Insert signature (if we are not doing DocuSign).
+    6. [Optional] Insert signature.
 We are happy to do this as key terms are already agreed and we will review before making final PDF.

 ### Contractor Reviews